egrace479/egrace479.github.io/_pages/research.md

 My last quantum research project was studying the practical effect of the circuit design on the implementation of asymmetric phase-covariant cloning applied to the BB84 Protocol for quantum key distribution.
 This was an extension of my [QuForce Innovation Fellows project](https://github.com/egrace479/QuForceBB84Proj) (working with [Brian Pigott](https://pigottb.github.io/) and [Hardik Routray](https://www.linkedin.com/in/hardikroutray/)) to determine the theoretical optimal strategy for asymmetric cloning on a quantum channel (minimizing disturbance while maximizing information gain).
 The experimental aspect of our research was performed on IonQ’s 11-qubit quantum computer (utilizing the Qiskit SDK) and on IBM's publicly available quantum computers.

 I presented on our work at the 2023 APS March Meeting.
-Our results have been submitted for review and are available on [arXiv](https://arxiv.org/abs/2409.16284); the associated code is [on GitHub](https://github.com/egrace479/asymmetric-cloning-BB84).
+Our results have been published in the International Journal of Quantum Information ([Eavesdropping on the BB84 protocol using phase-covariant cloning: Experimental results](https://doi.org/10.1142/S0219749925500285)) and are also available on [arXiv](https://arxiv.org/abs/2409.16284); the associated code is [on GitHub](https://github.com/egrace479/asymmetric-cloning-BB84).